carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

      `below`_.

 Consult the `Getting Started with LLVM`_ section for detailed information on configuring and compiling LLVM.
-See `Setting Up Your Environment`_ for tips that simplify working with the Clang front end and LLVM tools.
 Go to `Program Layout`_ to learn about the layout of the source code tree.

 Requirements
 ============